jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Basics_Did_you_Siem.md

 | head 5
 ```

-Output: The most common client_ip should be on top if high volume of attack
+Output: The most common client_ip should be on top if high volume of attack, in this case just one IP 198.51.100.55 listed.

 ### 5. Trace the Attacker